neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 4. **Parallelization** — using all CPU cores
 5. **Precision** — right balance between speed and computation accuracy

-All these optimizations work together to provide fast and accurate calculations even for complex bags with multiple reveal tokens.
+All these optimizations work together to provide fast and accurate calculations even for complex bags with multiple tokens with additional draws.

+---

+## What Are L1/L2 Cache

+**In simple terms:**
+- CPU works very fast, but memory (RAM) is slow
+- Cache is fast memory inside the CPU
+- L1 cache — fastest, but small (32-64 KB)
+- L2 cache — slightly slower, but larger (256 KB - 1 MB)
+- L3 cache — even slower, but even larger (several MB)

+**Why:**
+- If data is in cache, CPU gets it instantly
+- If data is not in cache, need to go to main memory (slow)
+- So it's important that frequently used data fits in cache

+**In our case:**
+- Stack of 2 KB fits in L1 cache — very fast
+- Probability table of 100 KB fits in L2 cache — fast
+- Large deduplication array (128K elements) doesn't fit in cache — slower